ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

   </div>
 </div>

-## Submission method
+## How to do a route 1 submission

 ### Register a study (project)

-First, log in to the [Webin submission portal test service](https://wwwdev.ebi.ac.uk/ena/submit/webin) with your Webin user name and password.
+First, log in to the [Webin submission portal test service](https://wwwdev.ebi.ac.uk/ena/submit/webin) with your Webin username and password.
 In the top left of the welcome page, there is a Dashboard menu that expands when you click on it.
 Click it and select **Register Study (Project)** (as shown in the first picture below), or click on the **Register Study** option in the **Studies (Projects)** section on the landing page (studies options are shown in yellow in the second image below).

 <div class="text-center">
   <img src="/img/ena_tutorial/Step1_register_study.png" height="400" class="rounded">